testdouble/test_data/README.md

 guide](#getting-your-fixtures-dependent-tests-passing-with-test_data),
 `TestData.load_rails_fixtures` will load your app's [Rails fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) into an effectively empty test database inside a nested transaction.
+Because the feature uses Rails built-in fixtures-loading code as well as its caching mechanism, the method must be passed an instance of the running test class (in a Minitest `setup` hook, that means `TestData.load_rails_fixtures(self)`)

 Using this feature requires that you've: